rgrs412/CS-Works/Java/Survey&Test-Taking System/README.txt

 	program generate the directory to store a response.

-Note1:
-In addition to the hw instruction of not allowing a user to take a survey/test if it's not loaded,
-I also added a restriction to not allow a user to take a survey/test without saving it.
-The reason is that there will be a case where you havn't saved the survey, but you have response(s) generated for that unsaved survey;
-This may cause problems.

-Note2: Delete the "Surveys" and "Tests" directory to start fresh.
+Note: Delete the "Surveys" and "Tests" directory to start fresh.
 The "Surveys" or "Tests" directory will be generated when the first survey/test is saved.

-Note3: The "sampe_questions.txt"
+Note: The "sampe_questions.txt"
 file include the questions I used to create "Survey 1" and "Test 1.